Gang Crime Defense Attorney

 To combat the issue of gang violence, the state of California has enacted laws that strictly punish certain criminal activities.
 Any person who participates in a street gang, knowing that its members have engaged in a pattern of criminal activity, and who also assists or promotes further felonious conduct may be found guilty of either a misdemeanor or a felony.

 In addition to these gang offenses, if a person is found to have committed a felony for the benefit of a criminal gang, with the intent to promote its conduct, that person will receive serious enhancements to his or her penalties for the original crime.
 This additional penalty can range from two to 10 years of imprisonment added to a sentence for violent offenses, such as murder or robbery.
+A gang crime defense attorney can help mitigate these charges.

 Participating in gang activity or committing a crime associated with a gang can result in penalties ranging from one year in a county jail to a felony sentence of up to three years in state prison.
 Other circumstances may also affect the severity of the penalty.
 For example, committing an underlying felony at or near a school can lead to a longer sentence.

 The gang crimes laws can also affect parole eligibility.
 If an underlying felony is punishable by life imprisonment, a conviction under these statutes prohibits parole until a minimum of 15 years has been served.
+Hire the proper gang crime defense attorney to help your case.

 In a case involving a gang crime, the prosecution must prove several things.
 First, it must show that a felony was committed for the benefit of or at the direction of a criminal street gang.
 Once that is proven, the prosecution then needs to establish that the offense was committed for the purpose of promoting or assisting gang conduct.
 If the state fails to do so, there can be no conviction for a criminal street gang enhancement.
+Don’t get convicted, contact a gang crime defense attorney today!

 Recent legal developments have provided some defenses for individuals who act alone.
 Specifically, a single person cannot be found guilty of participating in a gang activity if there was no criminal action that involved other gang members.
 However, California courts have ruled that a person may still have his or her felony sentence enhanced under the gang laws, even if he or she was acting alone, as long as the offense was gang-related and committed to assist or promote a gang.
 Because of these complicated legal distinctions, it is important to choose an attorney who understands the law and has experience defending gang-related crimes.